-Learn about the history, benefits, and drawbacks of this long-running QWERTY alternative
+Learn about the origins, advantages, and drawbacks of this long-running QWERTY alternative

 For everyone who has ever looked at a standard QWERTY keyboard layout and wondered “why?”, typists in the know have long had one answer: “Have you tried Dvorak?”
 The Dvorak keyboard layout is one of the best-known alternatives to QWERTY, with its creators positioning it as a faster and more comfortable typing experience that’s easy for new typists as well as the staunchest students of QWERTY to learn.